TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-02-07-how-to-create-symfony-kernel-for-tests-with-different-configs.md

 In Symfony, we can use config to define almost any container change - from parameter, a specific implementation of service to extension configuration.
 That's why it's so easy to use them for tests.

-We'll go with the simplest difference - a bool parameter value to make the example simple.
+To make the example simple, we'll go with the simplest difference - a bool parameter value.

 <br>